gyorilab/protmapper/README.md

 For a detailed documentation of the Protmapper, visit http://protmapper.readthedocs.io

 ## Funding
-The development of protmapper is funded under the DARPA Automated Scientific Discovery Framework project (ARO grant W911NF018-1-0124).
+The development of Protmapper is funded under the DARPA grants W911NF018-1-0124 and HR00112220036.

 ## Citation